PratimaGurav/global-warning/Readme.md

 4. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
 5. [Balsamiq:](https://balsamiq.com/)
-    - Balsamiq was used to create the [Add wireframes] during the design process.
+    - Balsamiq was used to create the wireframes during the design process.

 ## Testing